 GM ESG & Development

-Stuart has extensive experience in planning, engineering, construction and operations management of open cut mines and associated infrastructure.
-He has expertise in innovative mine technology solutions from overburden removal to coal mining, from enabling efficient civil infrastructure construction to low emissions, cost effective steady state mine operations.
-His mechanical engineering, business management, mining geotechnical qualifications and experience enables Stuart to bring whole of life and sustainability considerations to developing new mining operations, starting and reinvigorating brownfield mining operations and addressing continuous improvement on steady state mining operations.
+Stuart has a career in planning, engineering, construction and operations management of open cut resource development and associated infrastructure.
+He brings expertise in innovative and technology enabled solutions for construction, overburden removal, coal extraction, and cost effective steady state mine operations.
+His mechanical engineering, business management, and geotechnical capability enables Stuart to bring whole of life and sustainability considerations to the Batchfire transitional energy business.

-Stuart has led contract coal mining technical teams from geology and geotechnical phases through design to commissioning.
-In operations roles, he has been responsible for teams exceeding 300 people operating extensive fleets moving over 100 million m3 of material per year.
+In operations roles, he has been responsible for teams from 30 to 300 people operating extensive fleets moving from 10 to 100 million m3 of material per year.

-Stuart holds a PhD, (Mining/Tunnelling – Rock Mechanics) from the University of Queensland, an MBA (Technology) from Deakin University and BE (Hons), Mechanical Engineering from the University of Queensland.
+Stuart’s experience builds on a BE (Mechanical) degree and a PhD, (Mining/Tunnelling – Rock Mechanics), both from the University of Queensland, and an MBA (Technology) from Deakin University.

 John’s career has involved applying technical know-how, experience and innovative thinking to developing teams and mine plans ranging in scope from mining studies, life of mine and Reserves reporting, through to short term execution planning and execution.